 Over the years we have been able to corroborate essential elements of our family “lore,” including a deed of manumission documenting the purchase of his freedom by a slave named Dublin (found in Laurens County property records) and a sale bill evidencing the purchase of a woman named Sally and two girl children (found in probate files of Charles Simmons).
 Note that a woman by the same name appears in Dublin’s household in the 1850 U.S. census.
 Cousin David Nicholson, a great-grandson of CG Garrett, discovered the report of a court case that provides evidence that Sally was the mother of the two girls Dublin purchased as well as three other children.

 The 1933 Dublin Clan Reunion Program provides evidence of close family ties among the listed families.
-I have connected with many of our Mills cousins, have yet to identify modern day Hunters, but I have been contacted by a possible “Dublin” clan that uses that surname.
+I have connected with many of our Mills cousins and several Hunters, in addition to a possible “Dublin” clan that uses that surname.